 - Create multiple iterations and MVP applications.

-You can consider these reasons given below React Native:
+You can consider the reasons given below for React Native:

 - If you want to develop lightweight native apps.